Platform Income from Multiple Countries?

 - The income is Portuguese-source under most analyses

-- Portugal may tax the income as Portuguese-source employment or self-employment income
+- Portugal may tax it as Portuguese-source self-employment income

-- The US may or may not have a claim depending on the developer's US tax status
+- The US may or may not have a claim depending on the developer's tax status

-For a US citizen, the US taxes worldwide income regardless of source — so the sourcing question affects foreign tax credit calculations rather than whether the income is taxable.
-For a non-US person, the sourcing question determines whether the US has any taxing right at all.
+For a US citizen, the US taxes worldwide income regardless of source, so the sourcing question affects foreign tax credit calculations rather than whether the income is taxable.
+For a non-US person, sourcing determines whether the US has any taxing right at all.

-The platforms do not resolve this for you.
+Platforms do not resolve this for you.
 Upwork does not know where you are sitting when you write code.
-Stripe does not know whether the payment it processes is for services performed in the US or in Thailand.
-The income attribution analysis is yours to perform, and it requires tracking where work was actually done for each payment received.
-The cross-border compliance checklist maps the full set of reporting obligations that flow from this analysis.
+Stripe does not know whether the payment it processes is for work done in the US or in Thailand.
+That attribution is yours to perform, and it means tracking where work was actually done for each payment received.
+The cross-border compliance checklist covers the full set of reporting obligations that flow from this.

 Practical mapping for platform founders

 1. Which platforms report to which tax authorities?
 List every platform that processes your payments.
-For each, identify whether it issues a 1099-K, withholds tax, or reports to a non-US tax authority.
-This determines what information tax authorities already have about your income.
+For each one: does it issue a 1099-K?
+Withhold tax?
+Report to a non-US tax authority?
+This tells you what information tax authorities already have about your income.

 2. Where is your income sourced?
-For each income stream, identify where the work was performed, where the customer is located, and how the income would be classified (services, royalties, product sales).
+For each income stream: where was the work performed, where is the customer, and how would the income be classified (services, royalties, product sales)?
 Different answers trigger different reporting obligations.

 3. What VAT/GST obligations exist?
-If you sell digital products or services to consumers (B2C) in the EU, UK, or Australia, identify whether your sales exceed the registration thresholds.
-If they do, identify whether your platforms handle remittance or whether you are responsible.
+If you sell digital products B2C in the EU, UK, or Australia, check whether your sales exceed registration thresholds.
+If they do, check whether your platforms handle remittance or whether you are on the hook.

 4. Can your tax return reconcile with all platform reports?
 Add up all 1099-Ks and other platform reports.
 Compare to your reported gross revenue.
 If there is a gap, document why (refunds, fees, duplicate payments, currency conversion).
-The gap is what the IRS sees first.
+The gap is what the IRS looks at first.

-The META framework maps this across all four dimensions — Money flow through platforms, Entity structure receiving payments, Tax obligations triggered by multi-country income, and Accountability through documentation and reconciliation.
-The free risk check tool identifies which of these dimensions contains the most structural exposure for your specific setup.
+The META framework maps this across all four dimensions: Money flow through platforms, Entity structure receiving payments, Tax obligations from multi-country income, and Accountability through documentation and reconciliation.
+The free risk check tool identifies which dimension contains the most exposure for your specific setup.

 Related Articles